stockphrase/no-silo/content/courses/workshops/cutting-corners.md

 Don't be silly; of course not.

 And I'll tell you a secret: professors don't read everything in their field(s) of study either.
-There is just too much information and it appears too rapidly to carefully consume and metabolize it all.
+There is just too much information and it appears too rapidly to carefully consume it all.
 It's akin to drinking out of a fire hose. *What this means is that you have to make choices*.
 What are your priorities?
 Given the time and interests you have, which texts look worth a slow, patient, deeply critical reading?
 Professors home in on those texts and spend most of their time with them.
 And yet, professors somehow keep abreast of *all* the work happening in their field of study and still have time for family and football.
 How do they do that?

-Professors and very strong students have developed extremely efficient forms of reading and related practices that can take the place of thoroughly reading a text from beginning to end.
+Professors (and very strong students) have developed extremely efficient forms of reading and related practices that can take the place of thoroughly reading a text from beginning to end.
 These skills are very applicable to first-year students who need to write a long research essay on an unfamiliar topic in a short 10-week term.

 ## On Reading Ruthlessly